Fulfilling Missing Liberal Arts and Sciences Prerequisites

 The Office of Graduate Admissions lets you know if you have missing prerequisites in your acceptance packet and through subsequent letters throughout the year.

 Courses that will fulfill your prerequisites may be taken at an accredited community, four-year, or online college.
 Courses must be taken for at least 3 undergraduate or graduate credits, with a few exceptions (which you'll find below).
 Missing requirements may also be completed by passing a CLEP (College Level Examination Program) exam with a score of 50 or more.
 Click here to find out more about CLEP exams; the website also allows you to take practice tests and purchase study guides.
+If you're asked for a code to send your AP, SAT, or CLEP scores to, ours is 8028.

 There are some prerequisites that you can fulfill through Bank Street courses.
 Please note: Financial Aid at Bank Street will cover only the number of credits in your degree program.
 If you have elective credit in your graduate program, you may use these credits as elective credit, but if you take credits beyond the number of total credits in your degree program, you will not be able to use financial aid to cover those extra credits.